Introduction to Childhood and Adolescence

 - Steinberg, Laurence; Vandell, Deborah Lowe; Bornstein, Marc H. Development: Infancy through adolescence.
 Belmont CA: Wadsworth Cengage Learning, 2011.

 Type: Textbook ISBN: 978-0-618-72155-9 / 0-618-72155-X

 - Steinberg, L., Vandell, D. L., & Bornstein, M. Development: Infancy through Adolescence Study Guide.
 Belmont CA: Wadsworth Cengage Learning, 2011.

 Type: ISBN: 9780618609901 / 0618609903

 Computer and internet access.

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through Blackboard's "Mail" tool or by phone.
+Primary communication is through the "Mail" tool in the Learning Environment.
 You will receive the necessary contact information when you start your course.

 In order to successfully complete this course, you must obtain at least 50 % overall, and obtain at least 50 per cent on the mandatory final examination.
 The following table illustrates how your final grade will be determined for this course.

 |Assignment 4 - Adolesence||14%|